gaoryrt/gelerator/README.md

 # html-text-generator
-> Made for `innerHTML`, generate HTML text in a simple way.
+> Generate Element in a simple way.

 ## install
 ```javascript